A lot or a little?

 What parents need to know

-Parents need to know that while there's no sex or bad language in this film, you do see a character jump out the window to her death and many characters pull guns on one another.
+Parents need to know that while there's no sex or bad language in His Girl Friday, you do see a character jump out the window to her death and many characters pull guns on one another.
 There's also a considerable amount of underhanded behavior.
 For instance, Walter has Bruce arrested twice, gives him counterfeit money, and plans to rig the election with biased reporting.

 What's the story?